Do You Have Enough Talent to Succeed?

-To explain their failures, some people say,
+To explain their failures, some people say things like,

-So if talent is not something you are born with, where do you get it?
+If you believe you can become more talented, and talent is not something you are born with, the next question is this: where do you get it?

 How did Michael Jordan become the greatest basketball player of all time?
 What made Luciano Pavarotti such an incredible opera singer?
-Why is Warren Buffet a brilliant investor?
+Why is Warren Buffet such a brilliant investor?

 Are these professionals born with their skills?

-The fact is this.
-Successful athletes, musicians, investors, actors, managers and doctors do not get their skills at birth.
+No. Successful athletes, musicians, investors, actors, managers and doctors do not get their skills at birth.
 They achieve their greatness through hard, intense practice.

 “In any activity, quite a bit of what passes for ‘talent’ is really just practice.”